smcgdub/MS3_Project_Tipsy_Mac_Staggers/README2.md

 ## **Introduction** ##

 The Tipsy Mac Staggers website was created and built by Stephen Mc Govern.
-The aim of the website is to act as a drinks database where users can search for a new drink/cocktail.
+The aim of the website is to act as a drinks database where users can search for a new drink/cocktail that they wish to try.
 The site will provide all of the ingredients, quantaties and instructions to make each drink.

 Registered users will also be able to upload their own cocktail/drinks recepies that they have made so other users can sample another users twist on an established classic drink.

-**ADDITIONAL FEATURES**

 >
 ## **Table of contents** ##